Hierarchical matrix arithmetic with accumulated updates: Introduction

 The present paper investigates a modification of the standard $\mathcal{H}$-matrix multiplication algorithm that draws upon inspiration from the \emph{matrix backward transformation} employed in the context of $\mathcal{H}^2$-matrices \cite{BO04a,BO10}: instead of applying each low-rank update immediately to an $\mathcal{H}$-matrix, multiple updates are \emph{accumulated} in an auxiliary low-rank matrix, and this auxiliary matrix is propagated as the algorithm traverses the hierarchical structure underlying the $\mathcal{H}$-matrix.
 Compared to the standard algorithm, this approach reduces the work for low-rank updates from $\mathcal{O}(n k^2 \log^2 n)$ to $\mathcal{O}(n k^2 \log n)$.

-Since the $\mathcal{H}$-matrix-vector multiplications appearing in the multiplication algorithm still require $\mathcal{O}(n k^2 \log^2 n)$ operations, the new approach cannot improve the asymptotic order of the \emph{entire} algorithm.
+Due to the fact that the $\mathcal{H}$-matrix-vector multiplications appearing in the multiplication algorithm still require $\mathcal{O}(n k^2 \log^2 n)$ operations, the new approach cannot improve the asymptotic order of the \emph{entire} algorithm.
 It can, however, significantly reduce the total runtime, since it reduces the number of low-rank updates that are responsible for a large part of the overall computational work.
 Numerical experiments indicate that the new algorithm can reduce the runtime by 50 percent or more, particularly for very large matrices.

 The article starts with a brief recollection of the structure of $\mathcal{H}$-matrices in Section~2.
 Section~3 describes the fundamental algorithms for the matrix-vector multiplication and low-rank approximation and provides us with the complexity estimates required for the analysis of the new algorithm.
 Section~4 introduces a new algorithm for computing the $\mathcal{H}$-matrix product using accumulated updates based on the three basic operations ``addproduct'', that adds a product to an accumulator, ``split'', that creates accumulators for submatrices, and ``flush'', that adds the content of an accumulator to an $\mathcal{H}$-matrix.
 Section~5 is devoted to the analysis of the corresponding computational work, in particular to the proof of an estimate for the number of operations that shows that the rank-revealing factorizations require only $\mathcal{O}(n k^2 \log n)$ operations in the new algorithm compared to $\mathcal{O}(n k^2 \log^2 n)$ for the standard approach.
 Section~6 illustrates how accumulators can be incorporated into higher-level operations like inversion or factorization.
 Section~7 presents numerical experiments for boundary integral operators that indicate that the new algorithm can significantly reduce the runtime for the $\mathcal{H}$-LR and the $\mathcal{H}$-Cholesky factorization.